mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 ### Initial vs. Incremental Sync

-The lack of `markers` is used to indicate this is an initial sync operation.
-In this case, all records in the stable collections (`items` and `keystores`) are treated as if they are "local" "add" changes in the `pending` collection.
+The lack of `markers` is used to indicate if an initial sync operation is necessary.
+An initial sync follows the same process as the incremental sync process documented above, but treats all existing stable collection records as pending "local" "add" actions.

+The following are performed prior to the rest of the sync process to prepare an initial sync:

+1. A read/write IndexedDB transaction is opened against the `pending` and stable collcetions (`items` and `keystores`).
+2. For each record in the stable collections, a record is inserted into the `pending` collection:

+    1. The `pending` collections is queried to verify an existing record for this stable record is not present: if a `pending` record is present then its `record` property is updated; otherwise a new `pending` record is prepared:

+        1. The `source` property is set to "local".
+        2. The `action` property is set to "add"
+        3. The `collection` and `id` properties are set appropriate to this stable record.
+        4. The `record` property is set to a clone of this stable record.

+    2. The new `pending` record is inserted/updated.

+3. The IndexedDB transaction is committed.

 ## Occurrence and Frequency

+Lockbox automatically attempts to sync the user's data between the device and remote storage transparently and unobtrusively.
+Additionally, Lockbox provides a action that lets the user to immediately trigger a sync.

+### Desktop Triggers

 The following trigger an automatic sync operation in the "desktop" extension:

+* The user first "upgrades" or links an FxA account to Lockbox;
-* The browser is first started, and is bound to an FxA account;
+* The browser is first started and is bound to an FxA account;
 * A change is made locally; or
 * More than 30 seconds have elapsed since the last sync.

+### Mobile Triggers

 On mobile, the following trigger an automatic sync operation:

+* The user completes initial onboarding of the application, including signing in/signing up for an FxA account;
-* The application is first started, and is bound to an FxA account;
+* The application is first started (presumed to be bound to an FxA account);
 * A request to fill (via share sheet or Android's auto-fill API); or
 * The application is in the foreground and more than 120 seconds have elapsed since the last sync.

 The difference in time-based durations between desktop and mobile are an attempt to balance mobile power management (which is much more aggressive than typical personal computer operating systems) against convenient access to the user's data.

-Additionally, a user can trigger a sync operation manually.

-## Errors
+## Sync Errors

-The following error reasons can occur:
+The sync process has various points at which a failure can occur:

 * `OFFLINE` - There is no network connectivity to the remote storage services; connectivity needs to be restored before sync can continue.
 * `NETWORK` - A network error -- other than lack of connectivity -- was detected.
+* `AUTH` - The remote service access tokens have expired or are missing; the user needs to authenticate before sync and continue.
 * `SYNC_LOCKED` - There is a conflict detected between the local and remote changes; the datastore needs to be unlock in order to reconcile.

-* `SYNC_AUTH` - The remote service access tokens have expired or are missing; the user needs to authenticate before sync and continue.
+In almost all cases, these errors occur outside of direct user interaction.
+It is necessary to surface these conditions to the user in a manner that is not overly disruptive yet still noticeable.

 ## Telemetry